Here’s the fact:

 This gets really annoying when you’re trying to study course content.

-🏆 Bottom line: I really like Circle’s interface better.
-It’s clean, simple, and fast.
+🏆 Winner: Circle.
+It’s interface is clean, simple, and fast.
 As they add new features, everything stays neat and organized.
 However, Mighty Networks have run into many issues trying to revamp their interface.

 Understanding the organization